Vasil Glavinov: Life

-Glavinov studied in his native Veles by the local Bulgarian national revival activist Yordan Hadzhikonstantinov-Dzhinot.
+Glavinov studied in his native school in Veles ran by Yordan Hadzhikonstantinov-Dzhinot.
 Then he worked here, before moving to Sofia in 1887.
 There, he found employment in a brickworks, but later he went bankrupt, owing to the financial support which he gave to the first Bulgarian theatre troupe.
 In July 1891 on the initiative of Dimitar Blagoev, several social democratic circles united to form the Bulgarian Social democratic Party.
 In 1892, Glavinov became acquainted with Dimitar Blagoev's exposition of the Marxist view of history and in 1894 he entered the new Bulgarian Social Democratic Workers Party.
 In the same year, under Vasil Glavinov's leadership and in order of Blagoev, the first Social-Democratic group in Ottoman Macedonia was formed in Veles.

 In 1896, Glavinov founded a Macedonian-Adrianople Social Democratic Group, as part of the Bulgarian Workers' Social-Democrat Party.
 The last idea was probably influenced by the League for the Balkan Confederation, created in 1894 by Balkan socialists, which supported Macedonian autonomy inside a general federation of Southeast Europe.
 In Sofia Glavinov edited several Socialist papers.
 He met there one of the leaders of the Internal Macedonian-Adrianople Revolutionary Organization (IMARO) Gotse Delchev and both became a friends.
 Glavinov and Delchev were feeling the lack of funds, and both decided to steal a money from Bulgarian Posts.
 Their friend Zlatarev took 28,000 leva from the post-office in Kyustendil and fled over the border into Ottoman Macedonia.
 He had passed on 25,000 leva to Glavinov and his relative Kiprov, to give it to Delchev.
 The IMARO didn't receive the money.
 Glavinov maintained that both had buried the leva near a river which had subsequently flooded the area and carried it away.
+It is assumed that the money was diverted to support the socialist group around Glavinov.

 The first Conference of Macedonian Socialists was held on June 3, 1900, near Krushevo, where the activities of Vasil Glavinov's political group defined the basic aspects of the creation of Macedonian republic as a part of Balkan Socialist Federation.
 This "federative Macedonian republic," (some kind of Switzerland on the Balkans), would be with a cantonal organization, with separate territorial units for all the "national elements" living there.
-However it would be exaggerated to see in this Macedonian socialist group an expression of national separatism.
-The "Adrianopolitan" part of the group's name shows its close relationship to the Thracian Bulgarians.
-The designation Macedonian according to the then used ethnic terminology included different local ethnic groups, and when applied to the local Slavs, it meant a regional Bulgarian identity.
 During the beginning of the 20th century Glavinov was politically active in Sofia.
 He was arrested as one of the main organizers of the 1st May Day demonstrations in Sofia in 1902.
 In 1904-1905 he became more active as leader of the Macedonian-Adrianople Socialist Group.